Russia Begins Moving Captured Ukrainian Ships Before Possible Handover - The Moscow Times

 Russia returned the sailors who had been on board the ships to Ukraine in September as part of a prisoner exchange deal.

-Russia's Kommersant newspaper reported on Saturday that Moscow had decided to return the ships to Ukraine and that they would be towed into the Black Sea by Russian tug boats and handed over to three Ukrainian tug boats.
+Russia's Kommersant newspaper reported on Saturday that Moscow had decided to return the ships to Ukraine and that they would be towed into the Black Sea and handed over to Ukraine.

+Various Russian media outlets have reported that the ships will be returned to Ukraine without their ammunition and documentation.

-The move is likely to be seen as a confidence-building measure ahead of a planned summit on Ukraine next month.
+The move, if it happens, will be seen as a confidence-building measure ahead of the planned Ukraine summit.

 The leaders of France, Germany, Russia and Ukraine will meet in Paris on Dec.
 9 in an attempt to advance efforts for a peaceful resolution to the conflict in eastern Ukraine, the French presidency said on Friday.